binaryage/dirac/readme.md

 ##### Start Dirac Agent

-Dirac Agent is a piece of server software which connects to an existing nREPL server and acts as a proxy which provides nREPL connections to the browser.
+Dirac Agent is a program which connects to an existing nREPL server and acts as a proxy providing nREPL connections to the browser.

 Please note that Dirac DevTools is "just" a web app.
-It cannot open a classic socket connection and talk to nREPL server directly.
+It cannot open classic socket connection and talk to the nREPL server directly.
-Instead it connects to an Dirac Agent instance which listens for web socket connections on port 8231.
+Instead it connects to a Dirac Agent instance which listens for web socket connections on port 8231.
 Dirac Agent has also an open connection to your nREPL server at port 8230 so it can bridge messages between those two.
-It tunneling messages between the browser and the nREPL server.
+Tunneling messages between the browser and the nREPL server is the main feature of Dirac Agent, sometimes you might see messages mentioning "nREPL Tunnel", which is the main component of Dirac Agent.

 Actually Dirac Agent is a bit smarter than that.
 It allows one-to-many scenario, where multiple Dirac DevTools instances can connect to a singe Dirac Agent which talks to a single nREPL server.
 Each Dirac DevTools instance is assigned its own nREPL session,